Skip to main content

 2. Data Sovereignty: The Gate API allows to upload and download business partner data in a data sovereign way, because each Catena-X member has its own area of business partner data in BPDM, where private data (like customer / supplier relationships) is only visible to the Catena-X member.

 3. Data Governance: The Gate API is the basis for a data governance framework and helps to enforce data quality standards, such as data completeness, accuracy, and consistency.
-It allows to compare the uploaded business partner data records against the corrected and enriched ones and provides the sharing member with a proposal for taking over the changes into the local MDM systems.
+It allows to compare the uploaded business partner data records against the corrected and enriched ones and provides the Sharing Member with a proposal for taking over the changes into the local MDM systems.
 This helps to ensure that business partner data is of high quality and can be trusted for use in various business processes.

 4. Interoperability: The Gate API provides an interoperable and standardized way of uploading and downloading business partner data, ensuring both Core Service Provider interchangeability and streamlined data accessibility for all consumers of the API.